weezycode/SnowTracks/README.md

 *Now install the project*

       composer install
-*Create the database and update the .ENV file for the database connection*
+## *Create the database mysql or other and update the .ENV file for the database connection*

-## :warning:  *if you don't have the Symfony CLIENT use  "php bin/console" instead "symfony console"*
+### :warning:  *if you don't have the Symfony CLIENT use  "php bin/console" instead "symfony console"*

 *Make migrate the tables in your database*